afr5057/RAAW_data_group/README.md

 #### Normalizing:
-* Specific industries were extracted by sector column to create tables based on key industries Stock prices, GDP CPI and unemployment datasets were grouped by quarter
+* Specific industries were extracted by sector column to create tables based on key industries
+* Stock prices, GDP CPI and unemployment datasets were grouped by quarter
+* Normalization of the format of quarter to "YYYY-MM-DD"

 *The type of transformation needed for this data (cleaning, joining, filtering, aggregating, etc).
 *The type of final production database to load the data into (relational or non-relational).
 *The final tables or collections that will be used in the production database.

 ### Load
-* Mongo Database
-** All datasets were loaded as tables in Mongo DB
+* All datasets were loaded as tables in Mongo DB
+** Stock - All
+** CPI
+** GDP
+** Stock - Finance
+** Stock - Healthcare
+** Stock - Energy
+** Stock - Technology

-Project Report
+## Final Report contents:

-At the end of the week, your team will submit a Final Report that describes the following:

-Extract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).
+* Extract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).
-Transform: what data cleaning or transformation was required.
+* Transform: what data cleaning or transformation was required.
-Load: the final database, tables/collections, and why this was chosen.
+* Load: the final database, tables/collections, and why this was chosen.

-Please upload the report to Github and submit a link to Bootcampspot.

 #### Definitions: